Blazing Chrome: Reception

 Blazing Chrome received "generally favorable" reviews according to review aggregator Metacritic.

 Alex Santa Maria of GameRevolution praised the game's challenge and presentation, but criticized the "unforgiving" difficulty curve and "outdated" control scheme.
 Nintendo Life's Ollie Reynolds agreed that the game's difficulty was "brutal", though he praised the gameplay, visuals, and "spectacular" boss battles.

-Push Square's Jamie O'Neill gave the game 8/10 stars, lauding the art, unlockable characters, and set pieces.
-However, O'Neill wrote that the difficulty of the genre "may be off-putting".
+Push Square's Jamie O'Neill gave the game 8/10 stars, lauding the art, unlockable characters, and set pieces, but also wrote that the difficulty of the genre "may be off-putting".
 Windows Central reviewer Asher Madan described Blazing Chrome as "one of the best" of its genre, praising the visuals, controls, and level variety.
 Madan felt that the game had a "steep" difficulty curve and criticized the campaign's short length.

-Jeffrey L. Wilson from PCMag recommended the game for its co-op gameplay, visuals, and variety of power-ups and weapons.
-However, Wilson was disappointed by the lack of online co-op and an issue with the game's platforming.
+Jeffrey L. Wilson from PCMag recommended the game for its co-op gameplay, visuals, and variety of power-ups and weapons, but was disappointed by the lack of online co-op and an issue with the game's platforming.

 Will Borger from GamingBolt rated the game 9/10, commending the art, design, and soundtrack.
 He likened the game to Contra, writing that Blazing Chrome "captures the feel" of the game, but also felt that it could be frustrating.
 Borger concluded his review by calling Blazing Chrome a "loving tribute" to the Contra and Metal Slug games.

 Destructoid's Chris Carter was impressed by the bosses and called the sound design "superb".
 Carter ended his review by writing that it "pays extreme homage to the Contra series".

-Hardcore Gamer's Chris Shive noted the influence that Contra had on the game, and described Blazing Chrome as "fun to play".
-However, Silve believed that the game did not "bring anything new" to the genre.
+Hardcore Gamer's Chris Shive noted the influence that Contra had on the game, and described Blazing Chrome as "fun to play", but believed that the game did not "bring anything new" to the genre.

 Neal Ronaghan from Nintendo World Report gave Blazing Chrome an 8/10, positively comparing it to Contra while praising the style and feel of the game.
 Ronaghan felt that the game was hindered by the occasional slowdown, and believed that using high scores was "functionally meaningless".